Mercedes A-Class hybrid performance, top speed & engine

 Of course, there's a weight penalty to pay for the addition of the hybrid battery (in the region of 150kg), but while a keen driver on a twisty back road may notice a slight loss of agility, it's not going to be felt when cruising down the motorway or crawling around town.

 The A-Class is easy to drive, but not especially rewarding: the steering is responsive enough, but with little feedback from the road surface, while the tyres are quite noisy – seemingly amplified due to the silence in electric mode.
-We were a more disappointed with the ride, though, especially as our car came with Comfort suspension.
+We were more disappointed with the ride, though, especially as our car came with Comfort suspension.
 It’s firm and not too uncomfortable, but other small hatchbacks ride better.

 In This Review